OpenSisma/opensisma.github.io/Documentation.md

 ### Licenses
 The licenses are an essential metadata in the description of a dataset.
 It must be always specified in -*human* readble form and in *-machine* readable form, specifing *name*, *version*, *link to description of the resource*.
-</br>All the original datasets respect these parameters, but D10 that has no license at all.
+</br>All the original datasets but D10, that has no license at all, respect these parameters.
 All the other datasets's licenses are Creative Commons Licenses or Italian Open Data Licenses.
+D8 also requires to quote the authors of the dataset.
 </br>

 The Creative Commons licenses are: